Paulina Gretzky Busts Out Of Low-Cut Dress In Contemplative Instagram Photo

 “Beautiful baby,” another user chimed in.

 While Gretzky has definitely made a name for herself in the modeling industry, she is also known for being in a longterm relationship with Johnson, with whom she has two kids.
-Gretzky took to her Instagram earlier this week to answer fans’ questions about her relationship, sharing the best advice she has ever received about love, as a recent report by The New York Post.
+Gretzky took to her Instagram earlier this week to answer fans’ questions about her relationship, sharing the best advice she has ever received about love, as a recent report by The New York Post shared.

-“Be with someone who loves you for you and never tries to change you,” the mother of two said, jokingly adding, “Also, be patient.
+“Be with someone who loves you for you and never tries to change you,” the mother-of-two said, jokingly adding, “Also, be patient.
 Most men are a work in progress.”